Meet the GWCS Class of 2019!

 Q: Who Sends the Transcript?

 A: Each senior is assigned a GWCS College Counselor during their College Conference.
-(The College Counselor is probably not going to be the same teacher who acts as the student's school advisor.)
+(The GWCS College Counselor is not the same as the GWCS Advisor.)
 Your GWCS College Counselor is the person who will submit (1) your college recommendation form which is part of the Common App as well as many other college applications.
 Your College Counselor will also submit (2) your high school transcript.
 College Counselors should have at least three weeks advanced notice to submit any forms, recommendations or transcript before the application deadline.

-Q: How does the College Counselor know where to send transcripts?
+Q: How does the gwcs College Counselor know where to send transcripts?

-A: Common App: Students enter their counselor's email when creating an account on the Common App.
+A: Common App: Students enter their GWCS College Counselor's email when creating an account on the Common App.
 This can be done long before the student completes the application therefore, students are advised to set up their Common App account early.
-Counselors will receive an email from Common App when a student enters their email into the system, but, unfortunately, these emails often end up in the counselor's spam folder.
-Therefore, students must follow up with their counselor to make sure the email was received.
+GWCS College Counselors will receive an email from Common App when a student enters their email into the system, but, unfortunately, these emails often end up in the counselor's spam folder.
+Therefore, students must follow up with their GWCS College Counselor to make sure the email was received.

 A: Not Common App: Colleges that do not use the Common App each have their own submission process: Mail, Email, Fax, or their own application program.
 Students must pay close attention to the details on the college websites and applications to know exactly what they need to do.
 The safest policy is for the student to provide their GWCS College Counselor addressed/stamped envelopes for all colleges that do not use the Common App - do this for first quarter, mid-year and final transcripts.